nehbehl/nd0821-c3-starter-code/starter/model_card_done.md

 It has been cleaned for invalid records.

 ## Evaluation Data
 This has been performed with the Census Income Data Set.
+20 %  data was used for evaluation.

 ## Metrics
 Calculates precision, recall and fbeta - 0.6510791366906474 0.5782747603833865 0.6125211505922166

 ## Ethical Considerations
 This model is not ideal for a real business use case and should be checked for bias.
+I observed that using race might cause model drift.

 ## Caveats and Recommendations
 This model has not been checked for bias so not recommended for production directly.